 We hung around for a while after this to photograph shorebirds including Brown Pelicans, Gulls, Black Skimmers, Terns, and others.
 But the highlight of the trip for me was the sub.
 As a former submariner, it brought back a lot of memories and I really enjoyed the show.
 Quite a bonus for getting up early!

 10/31/12 update: The HMS Vigilant successfully launched a Trident II D5 missile on 23 October.
-Read more here.
+Read more here (sorry, no longer available).

 Thanks for stopping by and reading my blog.
 Now – go make some photos!